azlux/botamusique/README.md

 ```
 </details>

-**Git version (from the master branch of this repo)**
+**Build from source code**
 <details>
   <summary>Click to expand!</summary>

+You can checkout the master branch of our repo and compile everything by yourself.
-We will test new features in this branch, maybe sometimes post some hotfixes.
-Please be noted that this version has no auto-update support.
-If you want to install this version, you need to have Git installed.
+We will test new features in the master branch, maybe sometimes post some hotfixes.
-We recommend you to install the stable version above, except you'd like to try out our half-baked features and put up with bugs amid them.
+Please be noted that the builtin auto-update support doesn't track this version.
+If you have no idea what these descriptions mean to you, we recommend you install the stable version above.
 ```
 git clone https://github.com/azlux/botamusique.git
 cd botamusique